HandBrake/HandBrake-docs/source/docs/en/latest/workflow/adjust-quality.markdown

 ## Using the quality control

-Most of HandBrake's official `Presets` use the x264 or x265 video encoders with a Constant Rate Factor, sometimes abbreviated CRF or simply RF.
-For these specific encoders, a lower RF number produces *higher* quality video, and a higher RF number produces *lower* quality video for those encoders.

-The Quality Scale varies between encoders and values are not comparable between encodes.
-Note also that for some encoders, lower numbers are higher quality and for other encoders, higher numbers are higher quality.

-You can think of the RF control in HandBrake as a quality control.
-To increase video quality, adjust the control toward the right.
-To reduce video quality, adjust the control toward the left.
+On the `Video` tab, increase video quality by adjusting the control toward the right, and reduce video quality by adjusting the control toward the left.
+Begin by making small adjustments; plus or minus a few steps is usually noticeable.

 <!-- .system-macos -->